-The SFF Masterclass is a three-day event in science fiction criticism.
+The SFF Masterclass is a bi-annual, three-day event in science fiction criticism.
 It offers an intensive course in which students broaden their critical perspectives, sharpen their critical tools, and make contacts with other people working on and in sf and fantasy.
 The Class Leaders, consisting of leading figures from sf literature, criticism and academia, prepare sample texts for the students to closely scrutinise, and gain insights in both the writing and analysis of sf.
 The SFF also runs a Mini-Masterclass at Eastercon which acts as a taster for the main event.

 The previous Class Leaders have been:

 2016 Andrew Milner, Maureen Kincaid Speller, Tade Thompson

 2013 No Masterclass

 2012 M. John Harrison, Edward James, Kari Sperring

 2010 Istvan Csicsery-Ronay, Roz Kaveney, Liz Williams

 2008 Wendy Pearson, Geoff Ryman, Gary K. Wolfe